Tunable amplification and cooling of a diamond resonator with a microscope

-Turning on the microscope field introduces optomechanical back action that can be analyzed using the simplified geometry in Fig.\,\ref{fig:schematic}(c).
-The local field intensity $I$ in the nanobeam due to the microscope depends on both the nanobeam's height above the substrate, $z_{s}$, and its distance to the microscope focal plane, $z_{f}$, and can be approximated as $I = I_{f}(z_f)\chi(z_s)$.
-Here $I_f$ describes the $z_f$ dependent microscope field intensity, and the etalon enhancement factor $\chi(z_s)$ describes the influence of interference between reflections from the substrate with the incident field.
-Note that in this simplified model $I_f(z_f)$ implicitly accounts for geometry related local field corrections, and that we have assumed that changes in $z_s$ due to nanobeam motion are sufficiently small that the etalon contribution can be treated as a separable scaling factor; this representation becomes convenient later for analyzing etalon and microscope related contributions to the intensity gradient.
-Vertical displacement $dz$ of the nanobeam due to optical forces from $I$ modifies $z_{s}$ and $z_{f}$ by $\pm dz$, respectively, which in turn changes $I$.
-This optomechanical feedback, when combined with a lag between the nanobeam position and $I$, can amplify or damp mechanical motion.
-Lateral nanobeam displacement, $dx$, also modifies $I$ and can create back action; it is omitted here for clarity but is discussed later in this letter.
+Turning on the microscope field introduces optomechanical back action that can be analyzed using the geometry in Fig.\,\ref{fig:schematic}(c).
+The field intensity $I$ in the nanobeam depends on both the nanobeam's height above the substrate, $z_{s}$, and its distance to the microscope focal plane, $z_{f}$, and can be approximated as $I = I_{f}(z_f)\chi(z_s)$.
+Here $I_f$ describes the $z_f$ dependence of $I$.
+The etalon enhancement factor $\chi(z_s)$ describes interference between reflections from the etched diamond surface below the nanobeam, the titanium coated nanobeam, and the incident field, which will combine to create a standing wave pattern.
+In this simplified model $I_f(z_f)$ implicitly accounts for geometry related local field corrections, for example local optical resonances of the nanobeam and the effect of the titanium layer, and we have assumed that changes in $z_s$ from nanobeam motion are sufficiently small that the etalon contribution can be treated as a separable scaling factor.
+Vertical nanobeam displacement $dz$ modifies $z_{s}$ and $z_{f}$ by $\pm dz$, respectively, which in turn changes $I$.
+This optomechanical feedback, when combined with a lag between the nanobeam position and forces proportional to $I$, amplifies or damps mechanical motion.